Optimal control of bit erasure in stochastic random access memory: Circuit model optimization

 \subsection{Stochastic circuit model}

 The components involved in either RAM device include electrodes, capacitors, and transistors.
+Additional components such as inductors could also be accommodated for more complex devices.
 We treat electrodes as ideal electron reservoirs at fixed potentials $V_j$.
 The capacitors are non-ideal electron reservoirs, with voltages across the capacitor $V_j$ that evolve dynamically.
 The charge on the capacitor is $q m_j = C V_j$, where $q$ is the fundamental unit of charge, $m_j=\{-\infty, \dots, 0, 1, \dots, \infty\}$ is the number of electrons on the capacitor, and $C$ is capacitance.
 In contrast to the electron reservoirs, we model transistors as a single Fermionic state, with occupancy $n_i = \{0, 1\}$ and onsite energy $E_i$ representing its band gap.
 The transistor energy is modulated electrostatically by the voltage sources to which it is connected.
 The state space of a given device is given by the joint occupancies of the capacitors and transistors, $\mathbf{x}=\{n_i\}^{N_\mathrm{t}} \otimes \{m_j\}^{N_\mathrm{c}}$ where $N_\mathrm{t}$ is the number of transistors and $N_\mathrm{c}$ the number of capacitors.
 Throughout, we use $i$ subscripts to reference transistor states and $j$ subscripts to reference electrode or capacitor states.
-We report voltages with reference to a thermal voltage $V_\mathrm{th}=26 ~\mathrm{meV}$ at room temperature and take capacitance $C=10 q/V_\mathrm{th}$.
+We report voltages with reference to a thermal voltage $V_\mathrm{T}=26 ~\mathrm{meV}$ at room temperature and take capacitance $C=10 q/V_\mathrm{T}$.

 The systems evolve stochastically according to the Markovian master equation

 where $\mathbf{p}(\mathbf{x})$ is the probability vector associated with the transistor and capacitor states and $\mathbf{W}$ is the stochastic generator, with matrix elements $W_{ij}$ specifying the rates of transition from states $j$ to $i$.
 The rates are defined with reference to the Fermi-Dirac distribution, with the transition rate of an electron from an electrode $j$ to a transistor $i$ given by